joseFranciscoDiez/HerbiSeg/README.md

 ![alternative](pics/study_area.jpg)
 Study area.
-Iberian Peninsula map.
+Spain map.
 The images of grazing trails come from mountain passes of the Cantabrian mountain range (red rectangle)